Sxientrie/Sxentrie-RAG/README.md

     ```bash
     git clone https://github.com/your-username/sxentrie.git
     ```
-2.  **Configure Environment Variables:**
+2.  **Configure GitHub Client ID:**
-      * The serverless functions in the `api/` directory require environment variables for authentication and AI services.
-You will need to create a `.env` file in that directory with the following keys:
-          * `GITHUB_CLIENT_ID`
-          * `GITHUB_CLIENT_SECRET`
-          * `JWT_SECRET` (a long, random string you create for signing sessions)
-      * The frontend client in `src/` requires the Gemini API key.
-Refer to the project's setup for instructions on providing this key.
+    *   For the authentication feature to work, you must provide your GitHub OAuth App's Client ID.
+    *   Open the file: `src/domains/accounts/infrastructure/auth-service.ts`.
+    *   Find the constant: `const GITHUB_CLIENT_ID = 'VITE_GITHUB_CLIENT_ID_PLACEHOLDER';`
+    *   Replace `'VITE_GITHUB_CLIENT_ID_PLACEHOLDER'` with your actual Client ID string.
+    *   **Note:** For a production deployment, it is strongly recommended to follow the `GUIDE.md` to set up a proper build process with environment variables instead of hardcoding secrets.

 3.  **Run the Application:**
     *   Serve the root `index.html` file using any simple local web server.
-The application has no build step.
+The application has no build step and will run directly in the browser.

+4.  **(Optional) Set up Backend & Production Environment**
+    *   For full functionality (including analysis, documentation generation, and login persistence), you need to set up backend secrets.
+This project is designed for serverless deployment (e.g., on Vercel or Netlify).
+    *   Please refer to `GUIDE.md` for complete instructions on setting up a production-ready environment with the necessary backend API keys and secrets.

 ## Contributing